Se7enseads/ipresolver/README.md

 cd python && python3 main.py
 ```

-To see more options commands run:
+To see more options run:

 ```bash
 python3 main.py --help